GaloisInc/crucible/doc/tutorial/tutorial.md

                 -> Bool                  // Enable branch SAT checking -> TopLevel Term         // Resulting Term

-Symmetrically with the Java version, the first two arguments are the same as for `llvm_extract`.
-However, while the Java version of this command takes two additional arguments, the LLVM version takes three.
+The first two and last arguments of `llvm_extract` are symmetric with `java_extract`, specifying a module, function, and whether to SAT-check branch conditions.
+However, while `java_extract` takes *two* input/output arguments, corresponding to initial values and results, `llvm_extract` takes *three* input/output arguments, corresponding to memory allocations, initial values, and results.
+Below, we first give an `llvm_extract` example for `add`, which is close to the corresponding `java_extract` example above, but does not make use of the unfamiliar initialization argument.
+We then give a second `llvm_extract` example for `dotprod`, which does use the initialization argument.

-The first list describes allocations, the second describes initial values, and the third describes results.
+In more detail, the input/output arguments of `llvm_symexec` are interpreted as follows.
 For the first list, SAWScript will initialize the pointer named by the given string to point to the number of elements indicated by the `Int`.
 For the second list, SAWScript will write to the given location with the given number of elements read from the given term.
 The name given in the initial assignment list should be written as an r-value, so if `"p"` appears in the allocation list then `"*p"` should appear in the initial assignment list.
 The third list describes the results, using the same convention: read $n$ elements from the named location.
-Finally, the `Bool` parameter indicates whether to perform satisfiability checking of branch conditions, instead of simply comparing them with the constant `False`.

 The numbers given for a particular location in the three lists need not be the same.
 For instance, we might allocate 10 elements for